How many parents would grade their children lower than others? – A Few

 - Unbiased testing helps in setting up benchmarks

-- Independent testers have an experience of testing products of varied domains – a luxury that In-house testers cannot afford
+- Independent testers have experience of testing products of varied domains – a luxury that In-house testers cannot afford

 - Outsourcing testing requirements to a testing company that is bold, courageous and can take complete ownership may not be cheap but one must know that FAILURE is EXPENSIVE.